 - Contact information

-Whether you’re doing marketing, sales, customer support, or all three, the right CRM software helps inform all of your ongoing customer interactions throughout the sales funnel.
-When done well, it can facilitate short sales cycles, long cycles, and everything in between.
+Whether you’re doing marketing, sales, customer support, or all three, the right CRM software helps inform all ongoing customer interactions throughout the sales funnel.
+When done well, it facilitates short sales cycles, long cycles, and everything in between.

 Social Media Integration

 Odds are, your customers, clients, and leads are on some form of social media.
 So, it makes sense for your business to show up where they hang out online.
 Not only that, but connecting various social media platforms with your CRM gives you unprecedented insight into what your audience shares, likes, and interacts with.